-The Ed.D. in Educational Leadership will emphasize a practical approach to leadership development and will accentuate the servant leadership model.
+The Ed.D. in Educational Leadership emphasizes a practical approach to leadership development and accentuates the servant leadership model.
 This degree program is for individuals who intend to put their skills into practice through positions of leadership in higher education institutions and K-12 school systems.
-DBU's purpose is to provide a transforming Christ-centered quality education, and our desire is to produce servant leaders who are trained to develop other leaders through the knowledge and skills gained in this doctoral program.
+DBU's purpose is to provide a transforming Christ-centered quality education.
+Our desire is to produce servant leaders who are trained to develop other leaders through the knowledge and skills gained in this doctoral program.

-The program will offer two tracks of study.
+The program offers two tracks of study.

-- Higher education leadership will provide cognate studies in community college leadership, higher education administration and leadership, and student affairs leadership. - K-12 leadership will equip leaders who intend to serve in K-12 school systems and includes Texas superintendents certification.
+Higher Education Leadership - provides cognate studies in community college leadership, higher education administration and leadership, and student affairs leadership.
+K-12 Leadership - equips leaders who intend to serve in K-12 school systems and includes Texas superintendents certification for qualified students.

-The Ed.D. in Educational Leadership program is a 60 credit hour program consisting of 21 hours of core studies in educational leadership, 9 hours of research studies, 12 hours of cognate studies, 6 hours of concentrated study in an academic discipline or independent study, 6 hours of internship, and 6 hours of dissertation research and writing.
-The program is designed to provide an opportunity for students to begin writing their dissertation proposal in the second year of study and provides an opportunity for students to graduate within three years.
+The Ed.D. in Educational Leadership program is a 60-hour program consisting of 21 hours of core studies in educational leadership, 9 hours of research studies, (assuming that a student enters with at least one master's level statistics course), 12 hours of cognate studies, 6 hours of concentrated study in an academic discipline or independent study, 6 hours of internship, and 6 hours of dissertation research and writing.
+The program provides an opportunity for students to begin writing their dissertation proposal in the second year of study and to graduate within three years.

-The program will be academically rigorous and is practical in design.
-Students from other countries, diverse cultures, different higher education institutions, and various school systems will enrich this graduate program.
-This is going to be an exciting and stimulating educational experience for everyone involved.
+The program is academically rigorous and is practical in design.
+Students from other countries, diverse cultures, different higher education institutions, and various school systems enrich this graduate program.
+This is an exciting and stimulating educational experience for everyone involved.

-Classes will be offered each fall, spring, and summer term, and students may enter the program at the start of any of these three terms.
+Classes are offered each fall, spring, and summer term, and students may enter the program at the start of any of these three terms.
 Students who enroll in 6 hours during each term will be able to complete their coursework in less than three years and will be eligible to graduate upon defense of their dissertation at the end of the third year.
-Some students may choose to take additional time to complete their dissertation studies, which is fine as well.
+Some students may choose to take additional time to complete their dissertation studies.
+All requirements for the Ed.D. degree must be completed within a period of seven years from the date of initial enrollment in the program.